ObeoNetwork/Xtext-Sirius-integration/README.md

 ### How to

-- Create a tool in your modeler, and in the model operation, add a Java Launch operation and set OpenEmbeddedEditor as id.
+- Create a tool in your modeler, and in the model operation, add an _External Java Action Call_ and set _OpenEmbeddedEditor_ as id.
 - Extends OpenXtextEmbeddedEditor to bind your Xtext model.

 ```java